42-AI/bootcamp_data-engineering/day01/day01.md

 ## Foreword

-Did you know that Elasticsearch helps you find your soulmate (or ONS...) ?
+Did you know that Elasticsearch helps you find your soulmate ?
 <p>
 With more than 26 million swipes daily, Tinder connects more people one-on-one and in real time than any other mobile app in the world.
 Behind the minimalist UI and elegant “swipe right, swipe left” that Tinder pioneered are tremendous challenges of data science, machine learning, and global scalability.